 The JBL 306 MKII studio monitors are well known as the king of budget studio monitors.
 Not all studio monitors need to cost an arm and a leg.
 However, entry-level monitors don’t always sound the best.
 Surprisingly, the existence of the 306 MKII makes this statement false.
 These are the best value on this list, and we don’t see that changing any time soon.

-To the surprise of many, these studio monitors are actually larger than first initially thought.
+To the surprise of many, these studio monitors are actually larger than first initially thought, unlike any party speakers you might currently have.
 They are quite big and have some weight to them for a 6-inch subwoofer.
 Both speakers have a plate amp and options for balanced XLR or quarter-inch TRS input.
 These are active powered speakers.
 You get switches to adjust high and low frequencies according to your liking.

 The build quality isn’t exactly the best.
 The cabinet can feel a bit cheap at times.
 Aesthetics aren’t all that impressive either, as they look plasticky and don’t have that premium feel to them.
 The waveguide on the front tweeter doesn’t help much either.

-However, these speakers redeem themselves with sound quality.
-They have an incredible low-end, and the mid-range is well detailed.
+These might not be the absolute best studio speakers out there in terms of build quality, however, these speakers redeem themselves with sound quality.
+They have an incredible low end, and the mid-range is well detailed.
 The trebles are bright and pleasant to listen to.
-As we said, these are excellent value.
+As we said, these are an excellent value.
 Well, if you can look past the design and build quality.

 The Yamaha HS8 studio monitors are most likely the easiest to recognize for most people.
 These are based on the NS10 studio monitors, which are the most famous studio monitors of all that.
 The HS8 lives up to that legacy.
 This remains true both in design and performance.

-We are big fans of the minimalistic, clean, and simple design.
+We are big fans of the minimalistic, clean, and simple design here.
 The crossover is rated 2000 Hz.
 As for the frequency response, it comes in at 38Hz-30kHz.
 These are active studio monitors with built-in amplifiers.
-The sound quality is flat and natural.
-They deliver transparent and full-range performance.
+Hence, the sound quality is flat and natural.
+So, these deliver transparent and full-range performance.
 The volume knob is located at the back.

 Overall, we are still big fans of the Yamaha HS8.
 They could benefit from a wider soundstage, especially if you are mixing audio for films or something similar.
-Adding a subwoofer might be necessary if you really want to bring these to life.
+So, adding a subwoofer might be necessary if you really want to bring these to life.